monster-cookie/starfield-faction-overhaul/Documentation/Faction-Regions.md

   - Freestar Collective
   - The First

-- Narion <<<<< STOPPED HERE
+- Narion
-  - Crimson Fleet
-  - Ecliptic
-  - Freestar Collective
+  - All Factions
-  - Grind Terra Industries

 - Rasalhague
   - Freestar Collective